auturgy/Mavpixel/README.md

 With a half-duplex connection the TxD line from the Mavpixel to the flight controller is left out. `SRx` settings on the flight controller will then need to be set manually to `SRx_EXT_STAT = 2`, `SRx_EXTRA_2 = 5`, and `SRx_RC_CHAN = 5` or Mavpixel will not react if a ground station is not connected.

+**Software Serial configuration port**

-With this setup Mavpixel configuration can be done live through Mavpixel's secondary configuration port.
+When Mavlink configuration is unavailable or CLI access is desired while Mavlink is connected, Mavpixel configuration can be done live through Mavpixel's secondary Software Serial configuration port.

 Connect an FTDI or equivalent USB-to-serial converter's TxD to Mavpixel pin 8, RxD to pin 9 and GND to a spare ground pin.
+The Arduino Pro Mini's FTDI programmer is perfectly suitable for this.
 Open the port with a terminal or MavpixelGUI at 2400 baud for full configuration access.

+Although it is possible to increase the speed of the Software Serial configuration port up to 38400 baud it is recommended to keep it at 2400 baud to ensure reliability as it has a tendency to drop bits at higher rates.

+This is due to hardware limitations.
+Software Serial is interrupt driven and needs to catch every bit in the serial data stream.
+Because of the tight timing requirements of the LED strips they can disable interrupts for longer than a fast serial bit time.
+This causes occasional bits to be lost from the serial data stream and sometimes corrupts the message.
+Keeping the Software Serial baud rate low ensures serial data bit transitions are not missed.

 **Developer notes**